 Alberta Beef with wild mushrooms was served for the entree, and an assortment of desserts was presented after the meal, along with coffee from a French Press.

 Ask the Sommelier to pick out a wine from their very extensive collection.
 The 6-course Chef’s Tasting Menu is available, as well as the 2, 3 and 4-course Table D’hote menu.
-Eden even has a 10-course Grand Degustation menu for those who consider themselves to be true foodies (and hungry!)
+Eden even has a 10-course Grande Degustation menu for those who consider themselves to be true foodies (and hungry!)

 Fairmont Chateau Lake Louise: Lunch and dinner are both served at the gorgeous Alpine Social restaurant at Fairmont Chateau Lake Louise.
 This was the window just across from where I sat for lunch.